svenvc/blog/2025-09-03-control-pharo-server.md

 Although there exist many features and options, the basic idea should be clear.
-We refer to a working directory where a script called `pharo-ctl.sh` lives that can start and stop our Pharo server, leaving a PID file behind started.
+We refer to a working directory where a script called `pharo-ctl.sh` lives that can start and stop our Pharo server, leaving a PID file behind when started.

-The `pharo-ctl.sh` is a variant of [pharo-ctl.sh](https://github.com/svenvc/pharo-server-tools/blob/master/pharo-ctl.sh) in my (old) [pharo-server-tools](https://github.com/svenvc/pharo-server-tools) project.
+The `pharo-ctl.sh` script is a variant of [pharo-ctl.sh](https://github.com/svenvc/pharo-server-tools/blob/master/pharo-ctl.sh) in my (old) [pharo-server-tools](https://github.com/svenvc/pharo-server-tools) project.